spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 main advantage of Spack over ``pip`` is its ability to compile non-Python dependencies.
-It can also build cythonized versions of a package or link to an optimized BLAS/LAPACK library like MKL, resulting in calculations that run orders of magnitude faster.
+It can also build cythonized versions of a package or link to an optimized BLAS/LAPACK library like MKL, resulting in calculations that run orders of magnitudes faster.
-Spack does not offer a significant advantage to other python-management systems for installing and using tools like flake8 and sphinx.
+Spack does not offer a significant advantage over other python-management systems for installing and using tools like flake8 and sphinx.
 But if you need packages with non-Python dependencies like numpy and scipy, Spack will be very valuable to you.